rbeer/gatsby-remark-image-attributes/README.md

 This plugin can handle already processed images (type: 'html'), as long as the node object contains an `attributes` field and the `value` an `<img />` tag.

-So using other plugins, like [gatsby-remark-images](https://github.com/gatsbyjs/gatsby/master/packages/gatsby-remark-images/), is possible:
+So using other image processing plugins, like [gatsby-remark-images](https://github.com/gatsbyjs/gatsby/master/packages/gatsby-remark-images/), is possible:

 _gatsby-config.js_